grrrwaaa/courses/film6246/perception.md

 In fact simulator sickness has been known about since the earliest flight simulators of the 1950's, but is still not fully understood.
 It is clearly triggered by "cue conflicts", whereby what some parts of the visual system are reporting does not match what other sensory components (such as proprioceptive systems) are reporting.

+(Some researchers hope to alleviate VR nausea by galvanic vestibular stimulation, [for example the Mayo Clinic](http://ir.net/news/virtual-reality/124021/mayo-clinic-vr-nausea/), but as yet this hasn't convinced the industry.)

 Some people are far more or less susceptible than others.
 It generally affects younger people less, and tends to reduce with increased exposure (getting your "VR legs").
 People with a history of MS, alcohol/drug abuse, etc. also tend to be more susceptible.

 > Around 5% of all individuals will never acclimate regardless how much they try to build a resistance to it meaning there is a confirmed minority of individuals who will never be able to us Virtual Reality as a mainstream product over their lifetime. - [Sim Sickness guide on Oculus forums](https://forums.oculus.com/viewtopic.php?t=170)